Drifter-Supremo/gorlea-snap-tales/memory-bank/openai-integration.md

         },
         {
           type: "text",
-          text: "Please generate a SHORT story (300-500 words maximum) with a simple, easy-to-read title.
-Use simple language that a middle-school student could easily understand.
-Avoid complex vocabulary or sentence structures.
-Make sure your story accurately reflects what's in the image, including the people, setting, clothing, and other visual elements.
-IMPORTANT FORMATTING: Do NOT use markdown formatting, asterisks (*), or dashes (-) in your text.
-Use commas, periods, or line breaks instead.
-Write your title as plain text without any special characters.
-Format paragraphs with simple line breaks only."
+          text: "Create a SHORT but POWERFUL story (300-500 words) with an intriguing title that will grab the reader's attention.
+While keeping the language accessible, use vivid descriptions and strong imagery to make your story come alive.
+Use the image as INSPIRATION rather than a strict template.
+Identify the key elements in the image (people, setting, objects, mood) but then BUILD BEYOND what's literally shown to create something extraordinary with HIGH STAKES and UNEXPECTED TWISTS.
+Your story MUST include: 1) A compelling hook that draws readers in immediately, 2) A dramatic escalation of tension or stakes in the middle, 3) A powerful twist or revelation at the end that changes everything.
+FORMATTING REQUIREMENTS: Use plain text only with NO markdown formatting.
+NO asterisks or dashes.
+Use proper quotation marks for dialogue.
+Ensure perfect grammar and logical consistency throughout.
+Format paragraphs with simple line breaks.
+Write your title without special characters."
         }
       ]
     }
   ],
   max_tokens: 1000, // Reduced token limit for shorter stories
-  temperature: 1.5, // Higher temperature for more creative stories });
+  temperature: 1.0, // Balanced temperature for creativity with coherence
+  presence_penalty: 0.6, // Encourage the model to introduce new concepts
+  frequency_penalty: 0.3, // Reduce repetition of the same phrases
+});
 ```